Assurant (AIZ)

 If debt levels are too high, there could be difficulties in meeting obligations, especially during economic downturns or periods of rising interest rates if the debt has variable-rate payments.

-It was good to see Assurant beat analysts’ EPS expectations this quarter.
-We were also excited its net premiums earned outperformed Wall Street’s estimates by a wide margin.
-Zooming out, we think this was a solid print.
-The stock traded up 2.5% to $220 immediately following the results.
+It was good to see Assurant narrowly top analysts’ revenue expectations this quarter.
+We were also happy its net premiums earned narrowly outperformed Wall Street’s estimates.
+On the other hand, its EPS slightly beat.
+Zooming out, we think this was a mixed quarter.
+The stock remained flat at $235.15 immediately following the results.

 Assurant’s business quality ultimately falls short of our standards.
-To begin with, its revenue growth was uninspiring over the last five years, and analysts don’t see anything changing over the next 12 months.
-And while its remarkable EPS growth over the last five years shows its profits are trickling down to shareholders, the downside is its BVPS growth was weak over the last five years.
-On top of that, its projected EPS for the next year is lacking.
+To kick things off, its revenue growth was uninspiring over the last five years, and analysts don’t see anything changing over the next 12 months.
+And while its remarkable EPS growth over the last five years shows its profits are trickling down to shareholders, the downside is its projected EPS for the next year is lacking.
+On top of that, its net premiums earned growth was uninspiring over the last five years.

-Assurant’s P/B ratio based on the next 12 months is 1.9x.
-Beauty is in the eye of the beholder, but we don’t really see a big opportunity at the moment.
-We're fairly confident there are better investments elsewhere.
+Assurant’s P/B ratio based on the next 12 months is 1.8x.
+Investors with a higher risk tolerance might like the company, but we think the potential downside is too great.
+We're fairly confident there are better stocks to buy right now.